MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 1. Create a folder called “wef” in Users/<username>/Library/Containers/com.microsoft.word/Data/Documents/
 2. Put the developer manifest in the wef folder (Users/<username>/Library/Containers/com.microsoft.word/Data/Documents/wef)
 3. Open word application on Mac and click on inset->”my add-ins” drop down.

+The gulp-connect server has expired certificates so to run this yourself, you'll need to either: generate your own certificates, or run a proxy like Fiddler that provides certificates.

 OpenSSL